clouseau/macports-lamp/README.md

 macports-lamp
 =============

-Builds a LAMP (MAMP) stack on macOS 10.13 High Sierra using MacPorts.
+Builds a LAMP (MAMP) stack on macOS 10.14 Mojave using MacPorts.

-Intended to be used on a fresh 10.13 install.
-For previous versions of macOS use the pre-high-sierra branch.
+Intended to be used on a fresh 10.14 install.
+For versions of macOS before 10.13 use the pre-high-sierra branch.

 Please read this README all the way through before beginning.